Cassie Lang: Ant-Man's daughter

 Cassie Lang is introduced to the Marvel Universe as the ill daughter of Scott Lang.
 Her congenital heart condition forces her father to steal Hank Pym's Ant-Man equipment and Pym Particles, which he uses to rescue Doctor Sondheim, the only doctor able to cure Cassie's condition, from Cross Technological Enterprises.

 After the divorce of her parents, Cassie lives for most of her childhood with her father, whom she loves and admires greatly.
 Although Scott tries his best to keep his superhero life secret, Cassie gradually finds out that he is Ant-Man, and secretly experiments with his Pym Particle supplies on her own.
-She is fascinated by her father's life as a superhero, and generally has a good relationship with her father's colleagues; when she was younger, she even called Tony Stark "Uncle Tony."
+She is fascinated by her father's life as a superhero, and generally has a good relationship with her father's colleagues.

 Scott's time as an engineer for the Fantastic Four brings Cassie to the team's then-headquarters of Four Freedoms Plaza.
-In the spectacular environment Cassie calls home, she forges a strong friendship with the former ward of Doctor Doom, Kristoff Vernard.
-During the time they share a home with the Fantastic Four, Cassie helps Kristoff adjust to life outside of Doom's castle, and she develops a crush on him.
+There, Cassie forges a strong friendship with Kristoff Vernard, the adoptive son of Doctor Doom.
+Cassie helps Kristoff adjust to life outside of Doom's castle, and she develops a crush on him.
 It is also during this time that she meets her father in his Ant-Man identity, and confesses that she had known about it for a long time.